Bobby Beausoleil: Early life

 Beausoleil was born on November 6, 1947, in Santa Barbara, California, to working-class parents Charles Kenneth Beausoleil and Helen Arlene Mattox.
 He was the first-born child in a Catholic family and has four siblings.
 When he was 15, Beausoleil was sent to Los Prietos Boys Camp for ten months for running away from home and a series of juvenile pranks.

 After his release, Beausoleil moved to the Los Angeles area and drifted between there and San Francisco, gravitating towards the emerging counterculture music scene and acting.
-He became a member of several rock bands beginning about 1965, including The Orkustra, The Milky Way, and The Grass Roots (other members later became Love).
-In 1967, he met Kenneth Anger and secured a part in Anger's film Lucifer Rising.
+He did brief stints as a guitarist for several rock bands of the era, including The Grass Roots (later to become Love) in 1965 in Los Angeles.
+Beausoleil then joined The Outfit in San Francisco for several months early in 1966, before founding the free-form psychedelic group The Orkustra alongside David LaFlamme.
+This lasted until he became involved with underground filmmaker Kenneth Anger in the summer of 1967.
+He secured a part in Anger's film Lucifer Rising and organized The Magick Powerhouse of Oz band for its soundtrack.

 In 1968, Beausoleil was living with Gary Hinman in Topanga Canyon when he met Charles Manson.
 He became associated with Manson and the communal group known as the "Manson Family".